slyfox1186/ffmpeg-build-script/README.md

 * `openjpeg`: OpenJPEG is an open-source JPEG 2000 codec written in C language
 * `MediaInfoCLI`: MediaInfo is a convenient unified display of the most relevant technical and tag data for video and audio files
 * `xml2`: XML parser and toolkit
-* `libtiff`: This software provides support for the Tag Image File Format (TIFF), a widely used format for storing image data
+* `tiff`: This software provides support for the Tag Image File Format (TIFF), a widely used format for storing image data

 ### HardwareAccel